9 Insider Tips for Travelling to Marbella (Do’s and Dont’s)

 I advise you to skip eating in Plaza de Los Naranjos (Orange Square).
 Some restaurants offer dishes that are not so authentic and at higher prices.

-I know how lovely it is to sit there and take in the views of the buildings, smell the orange scent during the orange season, and people watch, but you can find much better bars and restaurants not far from this square.
+I know how lovely it is to sit there and take in the views of the buildings, smell the orange scent during the orange season, and people-watch, but you can find much better bars and restaurants not far from this square.
+For example, Taberna La Niña del Pisto or Casa Blanca.
+These two places are my favourites.

+Not only does this happen in Marbella Centre, but also in Puerto Banus.
 Many locals, including myself, don’t like eating there because of the extortionate prices.

 Don’t overpack

-This is more of a general tip that many of us could apply to any trip, but I mention it here because it’s too easy to do it without thinking.
+This is more of a general tip that many of us can apply to any trip, but I mention it here because it’s easy to do without thinking.
+Plus, you can find almost anything in Marbella!

-I wouldn’t buy them from the convenience or souvenir store or shop at your resort as they’ll charge you double.
+Whether you’ve forgotten sun cream or mosquito repellent, you’ll find them here.
+I wouldn’t buy them from the convenience store or souvenir shop at your resort, as they’ll charge you double.

 Rent a car

+You don’t need a car to get to Marbella from Malaga-Costa del Sol Airport; you can take the bus or a private transfer.
 However, if you’re a bit of an explorer and want to make the most of your time in Marbella and its surroundings, having a car makes a big difference.

+The car gives you freedom and is way more comfortable.
 The roads and motorways are generally well-maintained.
-The only problem you might find is the traffic at peak hours.
+The only problem you might encounter is traffic during peak hours.

 Also, Marbella roads get very busy in the summer months, so that’s something to keep in mind.